What is NARCAN Nasal Spray??

 -

-Requires no assembly or specialized training.
+Narcan® requires no assembly or specialized training.
+Inhalation is not required.

-How to recognize an Opioid Overdose.
+How to recognize an Opioid Overdose:

-Signs of an OVERDOSE, which often results in death if not treated, include:
+Signs of an overdose, which often results in death if not treated, include:

 -